lunasec-io/lunasec/docs/blog/2022-05-12-vuln-scanners-are-terrible.md

 ---
-title: "Vulnerability Scanners are Terrible"
+title: "Vulnerability Scanners are ..."
 description: The issue with vulnerability scanning and what we think we can do about it
 slug: the-issue-with-vuln-scanners
 date: 2022-05-12